de-So/Motivator-Public/README.md

  + **Feature:**
      + Generate quote anytime
      + Refresh to use this service again and again
-     + 1.5K\+ quotes  available
+     + The number of quotes reduced by the API owner.
  + **Future update:**
-     + I shall restrict the service once per day to enhance the effect of each quote in your life.
+     + I shall restrict the service once daily to enhance each quote's effect on your life.

 ### Note for users.
 > I shall keep updating and fixing the tool *once a week*.